Git Quick Start Guide

 5

-// If you want to remove the remote repository associated with the local repository, you can execute the command below
+// To remove the association of the local repository with a remote repository, you can execute the following command

 $ git remote rm ${remote_repo_name}